Robo-Linkers/Gesture-controlled-robotic-arm/README.md

   - Improve reliability and response time of the ESP32-based communication system.

 - 🚀 **Battery Power Support**
-  - Add portable power options to make the system independent of a fixed AC supply.
+  - Add portable power options to make the system independent of a fixed AC supply and make a rechargeable solution for glove.

-- 🚀 **Vision-Based Object Tracking (Optional)**
+- 🚀 **Vision-Based Object Tracking**
   - Future iterations may incorporate a lightweight camera module for autonomous object detection and tracking.

 - 🚀 **Mechanical Redesign**